 You are required by law to obtain a building permit for construction or demolition on private property in building City of the, Tennessee.
-"Any owner, authorized agent, or contractor who desires to construct, enlarge, alter, repair, move, demolish, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, plumbing system, sewer or water line is required to obtain a permit for same."
-You may apply for a permit at the Building Division, 136 S. Sycamore Street, Elizabethton, Tennessee.
+"Any owner, authorized agent, or contractor who desires to construct, enlarge, alter, repair, move, demolish, or to erect, install, enlarge, repair, remove, convert, or replace any electrical, gas, mechanical, plumbing system, sewer or water line is required to obtain a permit."

 PLANS TO BE SUBMITTED

 An accurate site plan must be submitted for new construction or addition to an existing structure (including accessory buildings).
 Structural drawings will also be required on all new commercial and residential projects.
 In some cases, detailed structural drawings may also be required for residential additions and accessory buildings, depending on their size and type of construction.